-Gisborne Olympic pools are located on Centennial Marine Drive opposite Midway Beach.
+Gisborne Olympic pool complex is located on Centennial Marine Drive opposite Midway Beach.

 ♦ dive pool with diving boards